|

 I said, "Nothing's wrong.
 We'll just keep on building the people and

-everything done and God, in his own good time, will take care of the
+doing what's right and gettingeverything done and God, in his own good time, will take care of the

 growth."
 We worked on the